MatDecompSDF: High-Fidelity 3D Shape and PBR Material Decomposition from Multi-View Images

-This principle of leveraging one modality or aspect to disambiguate another is a powerful concept, seen also in works that combine visual and textual information for dialog \cite{guo2021context} or audio and visual cues for event localization \cite{zhou2022contrastive}.
+This principle of leveraging one modality or aspect to disambiguate another is a powerful concept, seen also in works that combine visual and textual information for dialog or audio and visual cues for event localization .

 \paragraph{Relighting and Material Editing} The ultimate test of any inverse rendering system is its ability to produce assets that can be realistically manipulated.
 Figure~\ref{fig:relighting} showcases this capability.
 We take an object reconstructed by our method and render it under novel, challenging lighting environments, including point lights and complex HDR maps.
 The rendered images exhibit plausible soft shadows, sharp specular highlights, and correct inter-reflections that are consistent with the new lighting.
 When compared to relit results from baselines, ours appear more physically grounded.
 Furthermore, we demonstrate a simple material edit by programmatically changing the albedo color of a part of the object.
 The resulting rendering correctly reflects this change, showcasing the true disentanglement and editability of our representation.
 This level of control is a step towards the intuitive, semantic editing capabilities seen in text-driven systems \cite{wang2022clipnerf, dadashnialehi2023neuralscenedecoration}, bridging the gap between reconstruction and content creation.